In the area of Rome known as EUR stands the most famous icon of Fascist architecture, the Palazzo della Civiltà del Lavoro.

 The 28 colossal marble statues (3.4 m high), which stand in the arches at the base of the palazzo, personify a variety of arts and crafts.

-The 'Square Colosseum' sits on a large square podium, at the corners of which stand statues of Castor and Pollux, the work of Publio Morbiducci and Alberto Felci.
+The 'Square Colosseum' sits on a square stepped podium, at the corners of which stand statues of Castor and Pollux, the work of Publio Morbiducci and Alberto Felci.

 The Palazzo della Civiltà del Lavoro is now the headquarters of the fashion company, Fendi.